-As a veteran fundraiser (I’ve been doing this since 1990), I find it hard to believe that the topic of women donors would appear on a top ten list.
+As a veteran fundraiser (I’ve been doing this since 1990), I find it hard to believe that the topic of women donors would appear on a top ten list of non profit fundraising ideas.
 Jeez, haven’t we figured that out yet?

 Let’s start with some interesting facts.

 - Women will have $22 trillion in personal wealth by 2020.

 - Women control 51% of personal wealth right now.